 Bryans and the Badgers have been a successful marriage, with the Bryans-led openweights reaching the NCAA championships for eight consecutive seasons and in 10 of the last 11 years.
 The streak is highlighted by a program-best seventh-place finish at the 2010 NCAA Championships.
 The result went one better than the program's eighth-place finish at the 2006 NCAA Championships under Bryans.
-The program has now been to seven consecutive, and nine of the last 10 NCAA championships with Bryans at the helm.

 UW's NCAA result in 2010 makes up part of the program's unprecedented success as the UW's first Big Ten rowing championship also came during the season.
 UW went on to win the 2010 Central Sprints for the first time as Bryans captured her third and the UW's first Big Ten Coach of the Year award in rowing.
 That went along with Bryans' Central Region coach of the year honor.

 Under Bryans, the varsity openweights have succeeded and the novices have blossomed, with the varsity four placing second at the 2009 NCAA Championships, the highest NCAA finish for a UW boat in school history. the boat returned to the podium with a third-place result in 2010.
 It has also captured Big Ten titles in both 2010 and 2011.
-The second varsity eight took bronze in 2006 for the school's first NCAA podium result, won Big Ten titles in 2008, 2009 and 2010, and has been among the top three Big Ten finishers in each of the last six seasons.
+The second varsity eight took bronze in 2006 for the school's first NCAA podium result, won Big Ten titles in 2008, 2009 and 2010, and has been among the top three Big Ten finishers in seven of the last eight seasons.
 The novice eight's success includes perfect seasons in 2006 and 2008, winning Big Ten Conference and NCAA Central/South regional titles.
 The 2009 and 2010 novice eight also won Big Ten and NCAA Central regional titles.

 While the openweights ascend the collegiate rowing ranks, the UW lightweights have been dominant, winning five national titles under Bryans' watchful eye.